The Risk of Identity Theft From Your Home Mailbox

 You probably won’t notice it for the first day or two.
 No mail usually means no bills and no junk, so on those rare days when we don’t receive anything, most of us just accept it as a blessing and move on.
 If you notice that you’re not getting mail for several days in a row, however, you should be suspicious of a deeper problem.

 Exceptions do exist.
-A few people still have time periods, sometimes days, when they don’t receive any mail at all.
-If this is you, monitor those time periods so you’ll know what’s normal and what’s not.
+A few people still have periods, sometimes days, when they don’t receive any mail at all.
+If this is you, monitor those times so you’ll know what’s normal and what’s not.
 When you get past a normal length of time without mail, then it’s time to worry.

 The issue is a little less obvious when someone is stealing your mail.
-Mail theft can take place one time or over a period of time.
+Mail theft can take place one time or over a period.
 Some criminals steal mail because the opportunity presents itself.

-The real issue with mail theft of this type, however, is that you don’t know what mail you’re getting before it arrives (in most cases) so you have no idea what’s missing.
+The real issue with mail theft of this type, however, is that you don’t know what mail you’re getting before it arrives.
+So, you have no idea what’s missing.
 That makes it vitally important that you pay attention to your mail delivery schedule, get to know your mail carrier, and even consider not using the mailbox at the street for mail transactions.

 Protecting Your Mail and Your Identity

-- Rent a Post Office box.
+Rent a Post Office box.
 A Post Office box is the safest way to have your mail delivered, and they’re not expensive if you rent one through the Postal Service.
-If you can’t be around when mail is delivered to your street box, then renting a Post Office box is the best way to protect your mail.

-- Use electronic payments and banking when possible.
+Use electronic payments and banking when possible.
 Sounds contradictory, doesn’t it?
 You would think that paying your bills online or using your online banking services would put you at greater risk for identity theft, but nothing could be further from the truth.
 When you’re conducting financial transactions online – safely – you’re far more protected than when you send checks through the mail that can be stolen, washed, and re-used.
-If you haven’t set up electronic payments, now is a good time.

 Protecting your mail and your identity really is just a matter of changing the way you think.
 It used to be safe to leave your mail in the mailbox all day.
 But then, it also used to be safe to leave your doors unlocked all the time.